 Naturally, if you are a Christian, you know that you are commanded to teach your children according to the precepts of the Lord (Proverbs 22:6, Deuteronomy 6:7).
 Pastor Doug Wilson, outspoken proponent of Christian education argues, “I want my children to be brought up as children of the King.”
 In speaking of public schools, he wrote, “Anywhere parents have a choice they should be getting their kids out.”
 It makes sense for Christian parents to place their children in an environment that aligns with what they are being taught in church and at home.

-German priest and theology professor Martin Luther asserted,
+Martin Luther, a German priest and theology professor asserted,